libvips/libvips/doc/uhdr.md

 ## Full HDR processing

 You can transform an UltraHDR SDR plus gainmap image to full HDR with [method@Image.uhdr2scRGB].
-This will compute an scRGB image -- a three-band float with sRGB primaries, black to white as linear 0-1, and out of range values used to represent HDR.
+This will compute an scRGB image: a three-band float with sRGB primaries, black to white as linear 0-1, and out of range values used to represent HDR.